Amazon Great Indian Festival 2025 Breaks All Records with 276 Crore Customer Visits

 Seller Success Stories

-· Amazon Bazaar (Amazon's store for ultra-affordable products) saw over 2X growth in seller participation this year, with more than 50% of Bazaar sellers experiencing their highest-ever single-day sales.
-Additionally, Amazon Bazaar saw a 15X increase in sellers crossing ₹1 lakh in sales during the event, as compared to last year.
+- Amazon Bazaar (Amazon's store for ultra-affordable products) saw over 2X growth in seller participation this year, with more than 50% of Bazaar sellers experiencing their highest-ever single-day sales.
+Additionally, Amazon Bazaar saw a 15X increase in sellers crossing INR 1 lakh in sales during the event, as compared to last year.

 Digital Transformation: How India Pays and Shops in 2025

-· International flights grew by 10% by value and 15% by bookings, during the Great Indian Festival compared to previous year.
+- International flights grew by 10% by value and 15% by bookings, during the Amazon Great Indian Festival compared to previous year.

 Consumer Electronics & Appliances: